fusepoolP3/p3-bing-translate-transformer/README.md

 # Bing Translate Transformer [![Build Status](https://travis-ci.org/fusepoolP3/p3-bing-translate-transformer.svg)](https://travis-ci.org/fusepoolP3/p3-bing-translate-transformer)
 The Bing Translate Transformer is a machine language translator that uses the Microsoft Translator via its API to translate text from one language to another.
 Accessing the API requires a Client ID and a Client Secret which can be obtained from Windows Azure Marketplace (see section "How to get Client ID and Client Secret").

-The Client ID and the Client Secret must be supplied either as environmental variable or as command line arguments.
-(See the Install and run section.)
+The Client ID and the Client Secret must be supplied each time the transformer is called as query string parameters.

 ## Compiling and Running

-Create the following two environmental variables (optional)

-    P3_BT_CI – client ID
-    P3_BT_CS – client secret

 Compiled the source code and run the application with

-    mvn clean install exec:java -Dexec.args="-CI <client_id> -CS <client_secret> -P 8309 -C"
+    mvn clean install exec:java -Dexec.args="-P 8309 -C"

-`-CI` client ID (required if not set as environmental variable)

-`-CS` client secret (required if not set as environmental variable)

 `-P`  sets the port (optional)

+`-C`  CORS enabled (optional)

 ## Usage